-I have put together all the information about my mom on the page “In loving memory” on the sidebar under “the Whole Story”.
+I have put together all the information about my mom on the page “In loving memory”.
 You can go over there to get all the info you need.

 My mom had always valued education.
 Aside from the Red Cross, this was another cause she supported.
 As a matter of fact, a monk turned up one night at the wake.
 Apparently, my mom had paid for his ordination 10 some years ago when she and the aunties stopped at a countryside temple.
 He saw my mom’s funeral announcement in the papers and came to pay his respect.
 But I digress.